canSAS-org/canSAS2012/docs/source/xml.rst

 .. sidebar:: work in progress...

 	This document is under construction.

-	Many parts have yet to be written.
+In some cases storing small volumnes of  small-angle scattering data in text files formatted as XML (http://www.w3schools.com/xml) may be reasonable.

-It is expected that small-angle scattering data will be stored in text files formatted as XML (http://www.w3schools.com/xml).
+For all general applications, see the chapter on the recommoneded container format titled
-To store SAS data in binary  files, see the chapter titled :ref:`hdf5_implementation`.
+:ref:`hdf5_implementation`.

 The basic plan here is to describe the implementation of the canSAS